3 Reproducible workflows

 • A replication is a study “that arrives at the same scientific findings as another study, collecting new data (possibly with different methods) and completing new analyses.”

+For our purposes we use the definition from National Academies of Sciences, Engineering, and Medicine (2019, 46): “Reproducibility is obtaining consistent results using the same input data; computational steps, methods, and code; and conditions of analysis.”
 Regardless of what it is specifically called, Gelman (2016) identifies how large an issue the lack of it is in various social sciences.
-The problem with work that is not reproducible is that it does not contribute to our stock of knowledge about the world.
+Work that is not reproducible does not contribute to our stock of knowledge about the world.
 This is wasteful and potentially even unethical.
 Since Gelman (2016), a great deal of work has been done in many social sciences and the situation has improved a little, but much work remains.
-That is also the case in the life sciences (Heil et al. 2021) and computer science (Pineau et al. 2021).
+That is also the case in the life sciences (Heil et al. 2021), cancer research (Begley and Ellis 2012; Mullard 2021), and computer science (Pineau et al. 2021).

 Some of the examples that Gelman (2016) talks about are not that important in the scheme of things.
 But at the same time, we saw, and continue to see, similar approaches being used in areas with big impacts.
 For instance, many governments have created “nudge” units that implement public policy (Sunstein and Reisch 2017) even though there is evidence that some of the claims lack credibility (Maier et al. 2022; Szaszi et al. 2022).
 Governments are increasingly using algorithms that they do not make open (Chouldechova et al. 2018).
 And Herndon, Ash, and Pollin (2014) document how research in economics that was used by governments to justify austerity policies following the 2007–2008 financial crisis turned out to not be reproducible.